Frequently Asked Questions

 Unopened, I'm not sure!
 The oldest one I tried was 21 days old and it tasted just fine, so at least that long.

 Once you open and start drinking it, you've got about 14 days before it'll start to get a little more sour every day until it's too sour to want to drink, at around day 18 to day 21.
 The colder you keep the milk, the longer it'll last.
-Not drinking directly from the jar lenghtens shelf life, too.
+Not drinking directly from the jar lengthens shelf life, too.

 What kind of cows do you have?